vitalik/django-ninja/docs/docs/tutorial/authentication.md

 # def ...
 ```

-And if you need to overrule some of those methods you can do that on the operation level again by passing the `auth` argument.
-In this example authentication will be disabled for `/token` operation:
+And, if you need to overrule some of those methods, you can do that on the operation level again by passing the `auth` argument.
+In this example, authentication will be disabled for the `/token` operation:

 ```Python hl_lines="19"
 {!./src/tutorial/authentication/global01.py!}